Geoffy1/AirBnB_clone_v4/web_dynamic/README.md

 ## 0x06.
 AirBnB clone - Web dynamic

-Thir directory is the final part of the AirBnB clone project.
+This was the final iteration of the AirBnB Clone project and consisted in changing the Server-Side Render for Client-Based Render using JavaScript with jQuery, and the RESTful API from previous iteration.

 ## General Objective
 * How cool it is to request your own API